LucaRaveri/ChaosAndOrder/README.md

 ### The Game

 The game can be played both from a Command Line Interface (CLI) or a Graphical User Interface (GUI).
-To Start it, move to the directory where you have cloned the repository and run:
+To start it, move to the directory where you have cloned the repository and run:

 `./gradlew jar`
-`java jar ./build/libs/ChaosAndOrder-1.0.jar [OPTION]`
+`java -jar ./build/libs/ChaosAndOrder-1.0.jar [OPTION]`

 where `[OPTION]` can be: